-Cream together 350g of the butter and 350g of the caster sugar
+For the cake, cream together the butter and caster sugar until smooth

-Add in 6 of the eggs, bit by bit, and 3 tsp of the vanilla extract, and whisk well
+Add in the eggs, 2 at a time, and the vanilla extract, and whisk well

-Fold in 350g of the self raising flour and 2 tsp of the baking powder.
+Fold in the self raising flour and baking powder.
 Divide the mixture between the three tins

-For the 'ice cream' cakes wrap the cones in foil and place them into a muffin tin
+For the ice cream cupcakes wrap the cones in foil and place them into a muffin tin

-For the icing mix together 160g of the icing sugar with 80g of the butter and 1/4 tsp of the vanilla extract.
+For the ice cream cupcake buttercream, mix together the icing sugar, butter and vanilla extract until smooth.
 Pipe it onto the cones, and then push in a chocolate flake

 Stack up the large cake using the strawberry jam to sandwich each layer together

-For the blue sea icing mix together 400g of the icing sugar, 200g of the butter, the blue food colouring and 1 tsp of the vanilla extract.
+For the blue buttercream mix together the icing sugar, butter, blue food colouring and vanilla extract until smooth and the desired shade.
 Cover the cake with it

-Crush up 5 digestive biscuits and pile all around the cones and all over the top of the cake
+Pile the crushed digestive biscuits all around the cones and all over the top of the cake

 Add the shell chocolates around the edge of the cake and strawberry sauce on the ice cream cakes